johnosbb/NLP/Spacy/README.md

 A "token" is the smallest unit of text that can be processed and analyzed.
 Tokens are individual words or characters, or sometimes even subword units, into which a text is divided for various NLP tasks.
 Tokenization is the process of breaking down a text into these individual tokens.

+- Clause: A grammatical structure with both a nominal subject and a main verb phrase.
+If both elements are not present, then it cannot be a clause.
 - Word Tokens: In most NLP applications, tokens are typically words.
 For example, in the sentence "I love natural language processing," the tokens are "I," "love," "natural," "language," and "processing."
 - Character Tokens: In some cases, especially in character-level NLP tasks or for languages without clear word boundaries, tokens can be individual characters.
 For example, the tokenization of "abc" would result in three character tokens: "a," "b," and "c."
 - Subword Tokens: In languages with complex morphology or for machine learning models that operate on subword units, tokenization can be done at the subword level.
 For example, in English, the word "unhappiness" might be tokenized into "un," "happi," and "ness."